Craft the Perfect Event Proposal Template Now

-Your livelihood as an event planner lives and dies by your event proposals.
+Your career as an event planner lives and dies by your event proposals.
 Event proposals are the embodiment of your style applied to your clients’ vision, and they’re either winning your business or opening the door for your competitors to slide in.
-So what are you doing using a one-size-fits-all event proposal template you found on the web?
+With so much at stake, what are you doing using a one-size-fits-all event proposal template you found on the web?

 The key to finding the best event proposal template is creating your own event proposal template.
 Once you find a style that works for you, it will be easier and easier to replicate success as you go.